Professor Alice Jenkins

-- Professor of Victorian Literature and Culture (English Literature)
+- Head of School/ Professor of Victorian Literature and Culture (English Literature)

 - Victorian literature and science